ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/dge-using-a-genome.md

 ```
 # 2. Abundance estimation #

 For quantifying transcript abundance from RNA-seq data, there are many programs available.
-Two most popular tools include, `featureCounts` and `HTSeq` and many other tools.
+Two most popular tools include, `featureCounts` and `HTSeq`.
 We will need a file with aligned sequencing reads (SAM/BAM files generated in previous step) and a list of genomic features (from the GFF file). `featureCounts` is a highly efficient general-purpose read summarization program that counts mapped reads for genomic features such as genes, exons, promoter, gene bodies, genomic bins and chromosomal locations.
 It also outputs stat info for the overall summarization results, including number of successfully assigned reads and number of reads that failed to be assigned due to various reasons.
 We can run featureCounts on all SAM/BAM files at the same time or individually.

 #### featureCounts ####
-You will need `subread` and `parallel` modules loaded.
+You will need [`subread`](http://subread.sourceforge.net/) and `parallel` modules loaded.
 ```
-ANNOT="/project/isu_gif_vrsc/Siva/reference_genomes/GCF_000001735.3_TAIR10_genomic.gff"
+ANNOT="/path/to/GCF_000001735.3_TAIR10_genomic.gff"
-mkdir -p /project/isu_gif_vrsc/Siva/HS_out/counts
+mkdir -p path/to/counts
-ODIR="/project/isu_gif_vrsc/Siva/HS_out/counts"
+ODIR="path/to/counts"

 module purge